denko-rb/denko-piboard/README.md

 ```

 ### Radxa Zero3W/E
 - For Armbian OS specifically.
-It's newer and performs better than latest Radxa OS, and DietPi available.
+Newer and performs better than latest Radxa OS or DietPi available.
-- Unfortunately, Armbian does not package all device tree overlays for the RK3566 chip.
+- Unfortunately, Armbian does not package all device tree overlays for the RK3566.
 I built binaries for this default config, on kernel `6.6.31-current-sunxi64`, and made them available [here](https://github.com/vickash/linux-sbc-overlays/tree/master/radxa/rockchip).
-To use them, download the `.dtbo` files into `/boot/dtb/rockchip/overlay` on your Zero3.
-Make sure the kernel versions match.
+To use, download the `.dtbo` files into `/boot/dtb/rockchip/overlay` on your Zero3.
+Make sure your kernel version matches.

 If you rather build the overlays yourself, that repo contains the script too.
 On the Zero3:
 ```console